Cephalowat/PSFalcon/README.md

 The `-Proxy` parameter can be added to a token request to define a proxy.
 Your choice is saved in `$Falcon` and all requests will be directed to your proxy until a new `Get-CsToken` request is made.

-Once a valid OAuth2 token is received, it is cached under `$Falcon` with your credentials.
-Your cached token will be checked and refreshed when needed while running PSFalcon commands.

 # Commands